Installing Puppet Server

 sudo systemctl start puppetserver

-d.
-Check if you installed the Puppet Server package correctly, by running the following command:
+To check if you installed the Puppet Server correctly, run:

-Step Result: The command displays the intended correct version.
+Step Result: If you correctly installed Puppet Server, the command displays the correct version.

 Running Puppet Server on a VM